-Atlas provides organizations with a fully managed, elastically scalable application data platform upon which to build modern applications.
+Atlas provides organizations with a fully managed, elastically scalable developer data platform upon which to build modern applications.
 MongoDB Atlas can be simultaneously deployed across any of the three major cloud providers (Amazon Web Services, Microsoft Azure, and Google Cloud Platform) and is a natural choice to act as the central data hub in an edge or multi-edge based architecture, because it enables diverse data to be ingested, persisted, and served in ways that support a growing variety of use cases.

 Central to MongoDB Atlas is the MongoDB database, which combines a flexible document-based model with advanced querying and indexing capabilities.
 Atlas is, however, more than just the MongoDB database and includes many other components to power advanced applications with diverse data requirements, like native search capabilities, real-time analytics, BI integration, and more.

 Read the next post in this blog series to explore the real-world applications and innovations being powered by mobile edge computing.